bazelbuild/rules_swift/doc/api.md

 make into a module, and then also propagate the provider returned from this function.

+The simplest usage is for a custom rule to do the following:

+*   Add `swift_clang_module_aspect` to any attribute that provides dependencies of the code that needs to interop with Swift (typically `deps`, but could be other attributes as well, such as attributes providing additional support libraries).
-The simplest usage is for a custom rule to call `swift_common.create_swift_interop_info` passing it only the list of `SwiftInfo` providers from its dependencies; this tells `swift_clang_module_aspect` to derive the module name from the target label and create a module map using the headers from the compilation context.
+*   Have the rule implementation call `create_swift_interop_info`, passing it only the list of `SwiftInfo` providers from its dependencies.
+This tells `swift_clang_module_aspect` when it runs on *this* rule's target to derive the module name from the target label and create a module map using the headers from the compilation context of the `CcInfo` you propagate.

 If the custom rule has reason to provide its own module name or module map, then it can do so using the `module_name` and `module_map` arguments.

-When a rule returns this provider, it must provide the full set of `SwiftInfo` providers from dependencies that will be merged with the one that `swift_clang_module_aspect` creates for the target itself; the aspect will not do so automatically.
-This allows the rule to not only add extra dependencies (such as support libraries from implicit attributes) but also exclude dependencies if necessary.
+When a rule returns this provider, it must provide the full set of `SwiftInfo` providers from dependencies that will be merged with the one that `swift_clang_module_aspect` creates for the target itself.
+The aspect will **not** collect dependency providers automatically.
+This allows the rule to not only add extra dependencies (such as support libraries from implicit attributes) but also to exclude dependencies if necessary.

 **PARAMETERS**